 To determine benefit eligibility in this section (A.2) and in section A.3 (Support Programs), an eligible Faculty member is defined as a person who (a) holds a tenured or tenure-track appointment; (b) holds a full-time term appointment of at least two years and that is designated in an appointment letter as renewable; or (c) holds a full-time non-renewable term appointment of at least three years.
-Faculty members who hold a half-time appointment for more than one year on a continuing basis are eligible for pro-rated benefits if they teach three or four full-credit courses, i.e., courses carrying one course credit or more during the two-semester academic year.
-Summer instruction is not counted in determining full-time or half-time status.
+Summer instruction is not counted in determining full-time status.
 Faculty who teach on a temporary basis are not eligible for College benefits.
 Some benefits have different or additional specific eligibility requirements as detailed below.